wp-plugins/popup-express/readme.txt

 = Can the visitor click off of the popup to close the popup? = No, the popup will only close when the close button is clicked.

+= Does the Popup Express plugin have an exit pop? = The pro version has an exit intent pop.
+It determines the user's intent on exiting the page and pops the popup at just the right time.

 == Screenshots ==